zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

     docker pull elasticsearch:6.8.7
     ```

-1. Start an Elasticsearch server container, mounting the container's data folder to a host machine folder.
+1. Start an Elasticsearch container, mounting the container's data folder to a host machine folder.

     Create a folder to hold the Elasticsearch indexes.